chengqihao/Maximal-kPlex/README.md

 The parallel version is in the file "Parallel".

 ## Datasets
-We provide some small datasets in the file "datasets".
+We provide some small datasets in the file "Datasets".

 The `.txt` files are the original datasets, while files with the suffix `.bin` are preprocessed files we use.